sdraeger/nsg-cli/README.md

 ### `nsg download <JOB>`

-Download results from a completed job.
+Download results from a completed job with real-time progress tracking.

 **Arguments:**